bcgsc/ntEdit/README.md

 2. VERIFY your install

 in the lib folder, execute:
-$ ./test.pl
+./test.pl

-All tests should pass
+-All tests should pass

 3. CHANGE the relative path to BloomFilter.pm in ntEdit.pl/test.pl